 For Rosito and his staff, the work of creating cocktails never ends.
 Nor do the inspirations.
 “Oh, I can find inspiration in anything,” he says with a laugh, mentioning waves on the ocean, the sight of swaying palms, and the names of dishes on the menu.
 “We’re creating new cocktails pretty much everyday.”

 Meanwhile, Rosito’s team works closely with the culinary talent, often using kitchen tools and techniques to enhance flavours and textures of individual ingredients.
-For instance: oven roasting yellow tomatoes for the Champagne Bar’s spin on a Bloody Mary; infusing gin with agar derived from algae for the Bar’s signature martini; and employing molecular cooking techniques to create foams.
+For instance: oven roasting yellow tomatoes for the Champagne Bar at The Surf Club’s spin on a Bloody Mary; infusing gin with agar derived from algae for the Bar’s signature martini; and employing molecular cooking techniques to create foams.

 Born and raised in Florence, Rosito worked in his family’s business until an acquaintance – “she later became my wife” – told him about an opening at a local lounge.
 He started as a server, “but I always kept my eye on the bartender.
 He noticed and told me: ‘If you want to make cocktails, you have to study first.’”

 Good advice – and good timing.
 One day behind the bar, Rosito served the Bar Manager of Four Seasons Hotel Firenze.
 “He liked the way I worked and offered me a try.”
 Starting again as a server at Atrium Bar, Rosito made the most of opportunties and eventually made his way behind the bar.
 He remembers being daunted out of the gate: “There were so many spirits and ingredients – things I’d never even heard of.”
 Solution?
 “I started studying every day and I never stopped.”